mcanovas-edrans/website/README.md

 ## Purpose

-Sample website with plenty of files for demos
+Sample website with plenty of starter files for demos